gustavom2998/learning_rust/rust_book/3_programming_concepts/1_variables_and_mutability.md

 ```

 - The constants name is `THREE_HOURS_IN_SECONDS`
-- It's value is set to the result of multiple 3 integers
+- Its value is set to the result of multiple 3 integers
 - The Rust naming convention for constants is all uppercase with underscores as separators.

 ## Shadowing

-A new variable can be declared with the same name as previous variable.
-It's a common to say that the first variable is *shadowed* by the second, which means that the second variable is what the compiler will see when you use the name of the variable.
-A variable can be shadowed by repeating is name and using the `let` keyword to define the variable.
+A new variable can be declared with the same name as a previous variable.
+It's common to say that the first variable is *shadowed* by the second, which means that the second variable is what the compiler will see when you use the name of the variable.
+A variable can be shadowed by repeating its name and using the `let` keyword to define the variable.
 The value will be defined until the variable is refined or when the scope ends.
 For example:

 ```rust
 fn main(){